-this was first envisioned as a mr. sinister project without tyson. i toyed around with using that ethereal female vocal effect on a few songs, but to my surprise it sounded very wrong. maybe that sound only belonged to the brief window in early 2002 in which it barely flourished.
+this was first envisioned as a mr. sinister project without the other half of mr. sinister. i toyed around with using that ethereal female vocal effect on a few songs. for whatever reason, it didn’t feel right. maybe that sound only belongs to the brief window in early 2002 when it was all sweaty and new.

-this time i was pursuing a different sound — quasi-electronica, but more concentrated on atmosphere than any kind of “hip” factor. this was music with more importance placed on the bass part, to the extent that it sometimes was the first thing i recorded and it dictated where the song went. in any other setting, the bass is pretty much always something i leave until after the guitar or piano has been recorded, working in sort of a lopsided inversion of the standard build-it-from-the-rhythm-section-up method. a new effects processor also played an important role, allowing me to do things with my voice that built-in digital mixer effects wouldn’t allow with any amount of ease, to say nothing of the huge difference in quality.
+this time i was going for a different sound — quasi-electronica, sort of, but more concentrated on atmosphere than chasing any sound that was contemporary or cool. it was music with more importance placed on the bass part, to the extent that it sometimes was the first thing i recorded and it dictated where the song went. in any other setting, the bass is pretty much always something i leave until after the guitar or piano has been recorded, working in sort of a lopsided inversion of the standard build-it-from-the-rhythm-section-up method, leaving the parts most people get down first for last or near-last. a new effects processor also played an important role here, allowing me to treat my voice with delay and reverb in ways i never could before with built-in digital mixer effects.

-surprise, sunrise, turpentine alone kills just about everything on the last album, and the messed up “organ solo” in the middle of the song is one of my finest moments ever. i’ve always had a thing for that song. i felt like i’d tapped into something completely new and exciting that wasn’t like any other place i’d ever been musically. the song kept changing shape and passing through different scenes, but it always felt like it was right where it needed to be, and there was a claustrophobic feeling that never seemed to leave.
+surprise, sunrise, turpentine alone kills just about everything on OH YOU THIS, and the messed up “organ solo” in the middle of the song is one of my favourite moments on any album i’ve made. i’ve always had a thing for that song. it felt like i tapped into something new and exciting that wasn’t like any other place i’d been before. the song kept changing shape and passing through different scenes, but it always felt like it was right where it needed to be, and there was a dark, claustrophobic feeling that never seemed to leave.

-eggshell embryo has to be just about the closest i’ve ever come to something that sounds like proper idm, with reticent not too far behind (though there’s almost a weird skeletal hip-hop thing going on there, with spoken-word elements creeping in as well). saturday night at my favourite dive is probably the catchiest thing on the cd, and merapi used to fill me with a strong desire to shake my ass, which isn’t something any of my music normally does. i think a lot of it was that moment halfway through when the drum loop suddenly gets a lot thicker and basically becomes the lead instrument.
+eggshell embryo has to be just about the closest i’ve ever come to something that sounds like proper idm, with reticent not too far behind (though there’s almost a weird skeletal hip-hop thing going on there, with some spoken word elements creeping in as well). saturday night at my favourite dive is probably the catchiest thing on the CD, so of course there’s an f-bomb in that one. and merapi used to fill me with a strong desire to shake my ass, which isn’t something any of my music tends to do. i think a lot of it came from that moment halfway through when the drum loop gets a lot thicker after it’s slathered with delay and kind of becomes the lead instrument.

 toss it around